cybersonic/cybersonic.github.io/_drafts/using-azul-zulu-jre-with-docker-lucee.md

 ---
 In our previous posts about building a lucee docker image and adding a password we got our image down to a comfortable 239MB

-In the cfml slack Brad Wood mentioned that are other projects to bring down the size of Lucee, such as [Pete Freitag's Minibox]() which comes in at about 78 Mb!
+In the [cfml slack](https://app.slack.com/) [Brad Wood](https://twitter.com/bdw429s) mentioned that are other projects to bring down the size of Lucee, such as [Pete Freitag's Minibox]() which comes in at about 78 Mb!
 Great work!

 These series of posts are really not to compete with that.
 They are serving to document some practices and methods I use as well as to do some investigations that can fit in other development pipelines I am using.

-In that conversation, Brad also mentioned about [Azul Zulu JDK](https://www.azul.com/downloads/?package=jdk).
+In that conversation, Brad also mentioned [Azul Zulu JDK](https://www.azul.com/downloads/?package=jdk).
 Which turns out to be only about 40MB!
 Let's give THAT a spin and see if everything works as expected!

 As previously mentioned we only need the JRE so that is what I downloaded into our image: